Application Management is available in software versions from AIMMS 4.82 onwards.

-The various operations for application management available to the WebUI developer are described below using illustrations based on the TransNet appplication example, see our WebUI Tutorial section.
+The various operations for the “App” section available to the WebUI developer are described below using illustrations based on the TransNet application example in the WebUI Tutorial section.

-The list of available pages in the WebUI is shown when pressing the ‘hamburger’ icon on the top left position of your browser window.
-The Page Manager will open rendering the page tree structure.
-You can expand a subtree by clicking on the ‘arrow’ “>” in front of a parent page and you can collapse it by clicking on the “v” in front of a parent page.
-In our example, we start with a single Home page with a number of widgets on it:
+The Manager opens with the App tab that renders the page tree structure.
+You can expand a subtree by clicking on the expand arrow in front of a parent page and you can collapse it by clicking on the collapse arrow in front of a parent page.
+In our example, we start with a single Home page with several widgets on it:

 Next, we will create a new page, say Input Data, on the same level as the Home page in the tree.
 We can do this by using the options for adding new pages from the menu at the right of the Main Project node situated at the top of the tree: